Big John Salvage – Hoult Road

 |Status: Final||Added: July 27, 2000|

 - EPA is addressing the Site through short-term removal actions and concurrent long-term environmental studies.

 - EPA determined that short-term actions were necessary to: 1) prevent heavy metals, such as mercury, from migrating from piles of glass cullet (crushed fluorescent light bulbs), and 2) to prevent continued migration of coal tar-like material into the site tributaries leading to the Monongahela river.

-- In 2000, Viacom (successor to Westinghouse) and Steel Fabricators, entered into an Administrative Order on Consent (AOC) with EPA, wherein the parties agreed to address the cullet piles and to stabilize other areas so that hazardous materials do not leave the site.
-The cullet piles were then excavated and sent to an appropriate permitted facility for disposal.
+- In 2000, Viacom (successor to Westinghouse) entered into an Administrative Order on Consent (AOC) with EPA, wherein they agreed to address the cullet piles and to stabilize other areas so that hazardous materials would not leave the site.
+The cullet piles were then excavated and sent to appropriately permitted facilities for disposal.